-This article was published to our premium subscribers on 15 September 2017.
-To enquire about becoming a premium subscriber, please contact us.
+This article was published to our Market Intelligence subscribers on 15 September 2017.
+To enquire about this product, please contact us.

 Here are Oxbow Partners’ six take-aways.